Vaphen/Greyscale/README.md

 # Greyscale

-A JS-Library that supports animated greyscaling of images.
+Greyscale is a simple, leightweight Javascript library, that supports animated (faded) greyscaling of images.
+Feel free to us it the way you like on your own Webpage.